 Promote the use of ‘yet’ to be tagged on the end of absolute statements and limiting beliefs - “I can’t do this yet”.

-Timely verbal feedback to students to inform and guide students next steps.
+Provide timely verbal feedback to students to inform and guide their next steps.

-Setting clear vision & expectations for students to work towards, which help to identify the steps they need to take to get there.
+Set clear vision & expectations for students to work towards which help to identify the steps they need to take to get there.

-Allow students me to think before answering.
-If they aren’t productive with that me, narrate them toward being more productive.
+Allow students time to think before answering.
+If they aren’t productive with that time, narrate them toward being more productive, with phrases similar to: